Instant 3D print pricing: upload your STL, get a price in seconds. No account, no waiting. Get an instant price →

 Browse millions of free 3D-printable designs on these libraries, then come back and upload the .stl file for an instant price.

 Need a custom design from scratch?
-A freelance CAD designer on Fiverr or Upwork can produce the .stl — we’ll print it once you have the file.
+We partner with CEEQ Design, a Basingstoke CAD and mechanical design firm, who can model it for you, then we print it.
 Got a sketch or rough idea?
 Send us a message and we’ll point you in the right direction.

 Technical specifications

-Maximum build volume 260 × 260 × 260 mm Creality K2 (enclosed CoreXY).
+Maximum build volume 260 × 260 × 260 mm Enclosed CoreXY.
 Larger parts can be printed in sections and bonded.

 Standard tolerance ± 0.2 mm Typical FDM accuracy across a 100 mm dimension.